Highland, Lake County, Indiana: Transportation

 The commercial airport closest to Highland is the Gary/Chicago International Airport in Gary, but most Highland residents and visitors travel from Chicago's O'Hare International Airport or Chicago Midway International Airport.

 Highland lies just south of the Borman Expressway.
-U.S. Route 41, known locally as Indianapolis Boulevard, is a major north-south artery in the town.
+US 41, known locally as Indianapolis Boulevard, is a major north–south artery in the town.
 Due to Highland's proximity to Chicago, several other Interstate and U.S. highways are within a 20 mi radius.

 The town's pedestrians and cyclists are served by the Erie Lackawanna Trail, a cycling/multiuse, paved rail trail, which cuts diagonally through Highland, connecting the town with Griffith, and Crown Point, to the southeast.
 The Highland portion of the trail is also known locally as the Crosstown Trail.
 The trail runs along the former right-of-way of the Erie-Lackawanna and Baltimore and Ohio railroads, and will eventually connect pedestrians to Chicago, Illinois, to the northwest and beyond Crown Point to the southeast by planned trail extensions.
 The trail also links Highland, by connections with other trails, with Porter County to the east.